What is the difference between counselling and psychotherapy?

 The aim of therapy therefore is to enable you to gain insight into the way you behave, respond to others and why you feel and think the way you do.
 This insight is achieved by exploring and understanding how your past affects your present and by identifying patterns of behaviour in life scripts that are not serving you and are not in your best interests.
 It also comes from working with the unconscious, for example by looking at your dreams and working with creative imagination exercises.

 The aim is also to support you and help you find solutions and finding new ways of thinking and being that will give you the inner support, strength, creative thinking and resourcefulness to lead an independent and happy life.

 Sessions last for 50 minutes

-The cost is £50 for day time from 7am to 4pm
+The cost starts from £70 for day time from 7am to 4pm

 Sessions are agreed in advance and payment made for missed sessions if cancelled without 48 hours notice.